jtl-software/connector-documentation/plugins/architecture.rst

 -----------------------------

 If we take the already explained :ref:`architecture<architecture>`, we can add a third layer, the Plugin.
-From within the application either the Before Event is fired before the request is handled by the :doc:`endpoint </glossary/endpoint>` or the After Event is fired after the endpoint handled it.
+The Before Event is fired before the request is handled by the :doc:`endpoint </glossary/endpoint>`, or the After Event is fired after the endpoint handled it.
-This way of architecture decouples :doc:`endpoint </glossary/endpoint>` and plugin so that none of them has to know about the other.
+This way of architecture decouples :doc:`endpoint </glossary/endpoint>` events in a plugin, so none of them has to know about the other.

 .. image:: /_images/plugin_flow.png